alehkot/druphpet/README.md

 - Vim
 - Samba Server
 - Memcached
-- In beta:
+- Experimental:
   - Varnish
   - Ruby 1.9.3 using RVM with gems:
     - Sass
     - Compass
+    - Bundler
+    - Guard
+    - Guard-livereload
   - node.js with packages:
     - Yeoman
     - Bower
     - Grunt

-_In beta_ status means that packages are installed, but not yet customizable as stable.
+    - Coffee-script

 You can always adjust installed packages and settings in `puphpet/config.yaml` file.

+_Experimental_ status means that packages are installed, but not yet customizable as stable.
+To enable _experimental_ support, adjust its setting in `puphpet/config.yaml`.

 ## Defaults
 **Hosts**